Elie-A-98/odc/README.md

 Finally I try to not export things that are used in 1 place because when scaled the global module gets messy.

+## Styling

+The app is fully responsive.
+I used fluid design and `postcss-pxtorem` to automatically convert almost all px values to rem.

+I added a theme but due to time constraints i started hardcoding some values.
+However the theme is fully spported with typescript intellicense and dynamic variables.

+The theme can change and it is built to support that, but because I ran out of time I left both the dark and light themes using the same palettes.

+Linaria adds vendor prefix so I didn't use any other plugin for that.

+I used radix unstyled primitives for the good composition and accessibility they offer, and implemented my own design theme.
+I am using Linaria which is a zero runtime css in js library and used it to inject my theme structure (inspired by mui theme).
+So all the css in the application is statically generated at build time.

 ### Auth

 Auth is implemented using an HttpOnly session cookie.
 It is handled in my msw handlers